algolab-quantique/pauliarray/documentation/source/index.rst

 .. important::

-    This documentation is under construction.
+    This documentation and library are under development.
+If you want to open an issue or contribute, feel free to do so through the `PauliArray repository <https://github.com/algolab-quantique/pauliarray>`_

 This library has been developped as an **efficient manipulation toolbox** for Pauli operators.